Xbox Series X console with controller

 Why Microsoft Doesn't Sell Studios

-After the Tango Gameworks closure, many asked: why not sell the studio instead of shutting it down?
-Employees keep jobs, Microsoft recoups some investment, and the studio survives.
+After Tango Gameworks closed, many asked: why not sell the studio instead of shutting it down?
+Employees keep jobs, Microsoft recoups investment, the studio survives.

 The answer is intellectual property.